softmuneeb/MERN-AWS-projects/ReadMe.md

 what this code do?
-this code helps is giving royalties to nft holders if they sell nft at a good price input nft trades output report, plus verify result total reward received to owner == reward calculated from nft trades
+this code helps is giving royalties to nft holders if they sell nft at a good price

+how to use it?
+make sure when you first run this code you have royaltySettings.js file look like this:

+const savedRoyaltySettings = {};
+module.exports = { savedRoyaltySettings };

+it means you previous settings are empty, first owners who sold nft for larger price.

+input nft trades
+output report, plus verify result total reward received to owner == reward calculated from nft trades